Aliga8or/csds-spark-emr/README.md

 #### Executing wordcount.py
 - Go through the code in wordcount.py and checkout what it does
-- Execute the script using "spark-submit wordcount.py"
+- Execute the script using "spark-submit wordcount.py | tee output.txt"
+- This will also generate output.txt with a copy of the logs on your s3 bucket
 - You should see the result of your code among other logs, should look like

 And: 2<br>